the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 Next, rename all JavaScript files (*.js*) to TypeScript files (*.tsx*).

-{title="",lang="text"}
+{title="Command Line",lang="text"}
 ~~~~~~~
 mv src/index.js src/index.tsx
 mv src/App.js src/App.tsx
 ~~~~~~~

 Restart your development server in the command line.
 You may encounter compile errors in the browser and IDE.
 If the latter doesn't work, try installing a TypeScript plugin for your editor, or extension for your IDE.
-After the initial TypeScript in React setup, we'll add type safety for the entire *src/App.js* file, starting with typing the arguments of the custom hook:
+After the initial TypeScript in React setup, we'll add type safety for the entire *src/App.tsx* file, starting with typing the arguments of the custom hook:

-{title="",lang="javascript"}
+{title="src/App.tsx",lang="javascript"}
 ~~~~~~~
 const useSemiPersistentState = (
 # leanpub-start-insert